 - Short breaks are personal to individual needs and can include day, evening, overnight, weekend or holiday activities and can take place in the home, a residential or community setting

-- To determine if a child or young person is eligible for short breaks, Camden uses the Functional Needs Assessment (FNA).
+- To determine if a child or young person is eligible for an assessment of short breaks, Camden uses the Functional Needs Assessment (FNA).
 This gives a scoring on the level of need and children and young people who score at least 2 moderate or 1 severe or profound needs as identified by a health professional will be eligeable for an assessment of their need for short breaks.

 - Please note that ‘specialist services’ are allocated to children, young people and their families with disabilities whose needs cannot be met by universal services as they require a higher level of support.
 The needs of the majority of children, young people with disabilities and their families are met within universal services without requiring a social care assessment.
 Families are encouraged to ask for a social care assessment if there is a change in their circumstances or if more than one service is required.

 - If you have any questions about eligibility, you can contact the Duty Social Worker by calling 0207 974 3597.

 - To request access to a short breaks service, you will need to complete a self-assement form which can be found under downloads on the right side of the page.

 - The form is designed to be completed by parents whose children and young people require specialist short break services due to their additional needs, and requires you to provide information about your child/young person and their needs.
 (There is more information about filling in the self-assessment form in the section below).

 A summary of the services and access routes are set out below.